EV Fueling Cost Comparison Study: Comment Responses, Clarifications, and FAQs

 No. The authors, and Anderson Economic Group, completed the analysis from a viewpoint broadly favorable to EVs overall.
 However, we believe the results of our study clearly show that more work must be done to build out infrastructure and reduce costs for the average consumer.
 We have not yet reached the point where EVs are a more affordable, more practical option for a majority of American drivers.
 Until we ease some of these additional cost burdens and logistical issues, the transition will not be as successful as we hope and EV ownership will remain limited to those who can afford the trade-offs.

 The “90 hour” photograph shown in the Free Press article is a true and accurate record of an actual home charging session, as stated in the photo caption.
 Although not stated in the article, Ford Motor Company lists 95 hours of charging with a home charger as an estimate of the time required to fully charge a vehicle using a standard household outlet.

 That said, we present multiple charging scenarios to illustrate the range of possibilities, but none of these assumes people will need to regularly charge their vehicle for 90 hours.
 This situation would only apply when an EV had very little charge left and the driver wanted to charge it back to 100% using a standard home wall socket.

-To achieve an accurate cost comparison, we have to measure the amount of power purchased (and the equipment, taxes, and mileage associated with it), not the frequency of use.
-For example, a driver may charge nine times at a home charger, adding a total of 72 kW to their battery (at 8 kW added per session that could take about 10 hours on a home charger).
-The same driver may then make one longer trip, stopping at a commercial charger to add 70 kW.
+First, it is the amount of power purchased, not the number of sessions, that is relevant for the cost calculation.
+For example, during a ten-day period a driver may charge nine times at a home charger, adding a total of 72 kWh to their battery.
+(This is based on an L1 charger adding 8 kWh per overnight charging session.)
+The same driver may then make one longer trip, stopping at a commercial chargers to add 70 kWh.
 In this scenario, the driver charges at home 90% of the time but utilizes only about 50% residential charging power.